-That’s where AI-Powered Knowledge Management platforms make the cut to deliver the right information in the fastest possible way.
+That’s where AI-Powered Knowledge Management platforms cut to deliver the right information in the fastest possible way.
 Using keyword-based searchability tools, a smart KM tool minimizes wait time to almost nothing.

-4. Evolving business & new updates: Businesses today come up with new offers, changes about processes and regular updates to serve the exceeding expectations of consumers on a regular basis.
+4. Evolving business & new updates: Businesses today come up with new offers, changes about processes, and regular updates to serve the exceeding expectations of consumers regularly.
 With the number of updates coming at regular intervals, it’s challenging for agents to stay on top of things at all times.

 If Customer Experience heads and supervisors can keep a track of these things and ensure that their knowledge base is updated timely and outdated processes and updates are archived, it helps to have a healthy repository of information for agents and stay updated always.

 Agents are as good as the technology that aids them.
 It’s certainly time when contact center leaders start investing in better platforms to aid agent efficiency & interaction quality.